Logging#

 Info

-In our case this header (X-forwarded-For) is good to debug CDN chaining ((e.g. Cloudfare -> Fastly -> amazee.io).
-When chaining CDN, True-Client-IP
+In our case, this header (X-Forwarded-For) is good to debug CDN chaining (e.g. Cloudflare -> Fastly -> amazee.io).
+When chaining CDN, True-Client-IP will be the IP of the CDN before Fastly.

-headers will have different meanings(dirrect cluster hit vs Fastly vs custom CDN).
+There are different request paths where the true-client-ip and x-forwarded-for headers will have different meanings (direct cluster hit vs Fastly vs custom CDN).

 When traffic goes through our own dedicated Fastly service we explicitly discard whatever was put in the headers by the client, and enforce writting the actual IP address that was connecting to Fastly.
-So true-client-ip
+So true-client-ip is reliable to understand where the request originated from.

 When traffic goes directly to the cluster (no CDN) or through a custom CDN those headers cannot be reliable as they can be tampered with/ not set.

-field but if the traffic goes through a custom CDN, the IP shown will be the one of the CDN.
+You can check the remote_addr field but if the traffic goes through a custom CDN, the IP shown will be the one of the CDN.

 Container Logs#

-Container logs will show you every output of every container, you can find nginx access logs, php error logs, cronjob logs, etc.
+Container logs will show you every output of every container; you can find nginx access logs, php error logs, cronjob logs, etc.

 Bellow you can find examples for some of the most common log requests: